William Allen White Foundation

 Doug Barrington, Team Barrington/Realty Professionals, Topeka, KS

-Robb Bertels, Mission Produce Inc., Vice President, Marketing, Oxnard, CA
+Robb Bertels, Mission Produce Inc., Vice President, Sales & Marketing, Oxnard, CA

 Murrel Bland, MCB Consulting Inc., President, Kansas City, KS

-Ryan Blethen, The Seattle Times, Reporter, Seattle, WA
+Ryan Blethen, The Seattle Times, Assistant Managing Editor, Seattle, WA

 Brian Bracco, KSHB-TV, Vice President and General Manager, retired, Kansas City, MO